 The primary responsibilities of the Internal Affairs Division are to investigate complaints of employee misconduct and manage the department’s disciplinary process.
-The goal of the division is to ensure that all personnel complaints are handled in a comprehensive and objective manner, in accordance with department policy and applicable law.
+The goal of the division is to ensure all personnel complaints are handled in a comprehensive and objective manner, in accordance with department policy and applicable law.

-It is vital that citizens remain confident in the thoroughness and integrity of the department’s complaint process.
+It is vital citizens remain confident in the thoroughness and integrity of the department’s complaint process.
 Equally important is that department members feel certain they can work productively without the fear of unfounded or exaggerated complaints.
-All internal investigations are routed through IA and are reviewed to ensure that they meet the high standards required by the Office of the Sheriff.
+All internal investigations are routed through IA and are reviewed to ensure they meet the high standards required by the Office of the Sheriff.

 Internal Affairs investigators respond to calls for assistance on personnel matters from stations and divisions and are available in critical incident situations 24 hours a day.
 A lieutenant and five sergeants intake complaints from throughout the County, coordinate the employee disciplinary process and act as the department's Custodian of Records for employee personnel files.
 Also, the division is directly responsible for the investigation of sexual harassment, hostile work environment, and other complex or critical incidents as directed by the Office of the Sheriff.

 The Internal Affairs Division operates a temporary duty program designed to assist commanders with supervisor development as well as providing a variety of training in different courses facilitated by the department.
 IA teaches a block of instruction on conducting administrative investigations and the discipline process for the POST Supervisor’s School, Jail Managers Training, and a Supervisory Development course.
 In addition, IA personnel provide instruction for the Management Workshop, Bureau and station staff meetings, as well as outside professional groups.